-- Mandate Non-Emergency Medical Transportation as a benefit in the Medicaid statute. - Prohibit funding to implement any proposal to make Non-Emergency Medical Transportation for Medicaid recipients optional for states.
-Include in the appropriate place: "Sec. \\\.
-Notwithstanding any other provision of law, no funds are authorized to be appropriated, obligated or expended by the Department of Health and Human Services to take any action to advance the proposed regulation in the Fall 2018 Unified Agenda of Regulatory and Deregulatory Actions relating to the Medicaid Nonemergency Medical Transportation benefit for Medicaid beneficiaries expected to be published for comment in May 2019 and promulgated in Fall 2019 (RIN:0938-AT81)." - Require CCAM to evaluate impact of NEMT waivers on other CCAM partners and programs and evaluate impacts of including Medicare transportation in the overall transportation network of supported services.
-Amend § 3006(c)(2) to include the following new paragraphs: "(G) examines the impact of Medicaid waivers for Non-Emergency Medical Transportation on all member agencies of the Council and makes recommendations to ensure that any waivers issued do not shift the costs of providing the service to another member agency; and (H) assesses the potential impact of including
+- Mandate Non-Emergency Medical Transportation as a benefit in the Medicaid statute. - Prohibit funding to implement any proposal to make NEMT for Medicaid recipients optional for states.

+Include in the appropriate place:

+SEC. .
+Notwithstanding any other provision of law, no funds are authorized to be appropriated, obligated or expended by the Department of Health and Human Services to take any action to advance the proposed regulation in the Fall 2018 Unified Agenda of Regulatory and Deregulatory Actions relating to the Medicaid Nonemergency Medical Transportation benefit for Medicaid beneficiaries expected to be published for comment in May 2019 and promulgated in Fall 2019 (RIN:0938-AT81).
-Medicare Non-Emergency Medical Transportation in the overall transportation network of supported services."

-- Require quarterly reports from CCAM to Congress until the Council complies with the FAST Act requirement to publish a Strategic Plan under 3006(c)(2).
-Add a new paragraph (4) to § 3006 and renumber accordingly: "(4) REPORT TO CONGRESS.-Not later than 90 days after the date of enactment of this Act, and each 90 days thereafter, the Council shall report on the progress of the strategic plan required under § 3006(c)(2) and submit it to the Committee on Environment and Public Works of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives and make it publicly available." - Expand the Pilot Program for Innovative Coordinated Access and Mobility (§3006(b) of the FAST Act) and provide dedicated funding to better integrate Health and Human Services, ADA paratransit, and integrated mobility programs.
-Amend § 5338(2)(E) to read as follows: "\$7,000,000 for fiscal year 2021, and adjusted for inflation thereafter, shall be available for the pilot program for innovative coordinated access and mobility under section 3006(b) of the Fixing America's Surface Transportation Act."
+- Require CCAM to evaluate the impact of NEMT waivers on other CCAM partners and programs, and evaluate the potential impact of including Medicare transportation in the overall transportation network of supported services. - Amend § 3006(c)(2) of the FAST Act to include the following new paragraphs: - "(G) examines the impact of Medicaid waivers for Non-Emergency Medical Transportation on all member agencies of the Council and makes recommendations to ensure that any waivers issued do not shift the costs of providing the service to another member agency; and - "(H) assesses the potential impact of including Medicare Non-Emergency Medical Transportation in the overall transportation network of supported services." - Require quarterly reports from CCAM to Congress until the Council complies with the FAST Act requirement to publish a Strategic Plan. - Add a new paragraph (4) to section 3006 of the FAST Act and renumber accordingly: - "(4) REPORT TO CONGRESS.-Not later than 90 days after the date of enactment of this Act, and each 90 days thereafter, the Council shall report on the progress of the strategic plan required under section 3006(c)(2) and submit it to the Committee on Banking, Housing, and Urban Affairs of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives and make it publicly available." - Expand the Pilot Program for Innovative Coordinated Access and Mobility (§ 3006(b) of the FAST Act) and provide dedicated funding to better integrate Health and Human Services, Americans with Disabilities Act of 1990 paratransit, and integrated mobility programs.
+Amend 49 US.C. § 5338(2)(E) to read as follows:

+"\$7,000,000 for fiscal year 2021, and adjusted for inflation thereafter, shall be available for the pilot program for innovative coordinated access and mobility under section 3006(b) of the Fixing America's Surface Transportation Act." - Provide additional flexibility under § 5310(c)(2)(B) by allowing any funds apportioned to a state under § 5310(c)(1)(A) to be reallocated to projects in small urbanized or rural areas.